gvwilson/sensibleadventures/cloudherd/reboot.md

     *   Little Gas arrives to say there are soldiers
     *   dismissed impatiently, but then the drum sounds
     *   running through the forest
-    *   stop at the top of the ridge to look
+    *   stop at the top of the ridge near the winter hut to look
+        *   winter hut is used when sugaring trees and tobogganing
         *   village inside the fortress walls
         *   the one road that the forest allowed
         *   the cloud pen
-    *   observed by a troll
+    *   realize they're being watched by a troll
         *   Noxy clutches the seashell on her necklace
         *   cautiously back away
         *   "What's a troll doing this close to the village?"